rticommunity/rticonnextdds-connector-js/README.md

 input.take();
 ```

 The read/take operation can return multiple samples.
-So, we have to iterate on an array:
+Therefore, you must iterate on an array:

 ```js
 for (i=1; i <= input.samples.getLength(); i++) {